Party's over for Australian Olympians at Rio

 Australian delegations have generally allowed their athletes to linger after competition rather than head home, with the heady cocktail of youth, alcohol and pent-up energy being released leading to a string of embarrassing incidents.

-"We will be expecting an extremely high standard of behaviour in Rio - bad behaviour will not be tolerated," Australia's new chef de mission Kitty Chiller said in comments published by The Australian newspaper on Thursday.
+"We will be expecting an extremely high standard of behavior in Rio - bad behavior will not be tolerated," Australia's new chef de mission Kitty Chiller said in comments published by The Australian newspaper on Thursday.

 "Athletes need to understand their responsibilities, so our village and the flight home will be dry."